seanreed1111/girl-orion/manuscript.md

 I clutched Bell tightly.
 I remember pretending to not be afraid.
 I was in outer space!
 So I expected to be cold, and I expected to not be able to breath because there's no air in space.
 But I was fine, and wasn't the least bit cold, and I was breathing normally. (show the faint field shimmering around both of them)

+S: Can we be out here?
+Can I be out here?
+Space is cold.
+And there's no air to breathe.
+B: Well, how do you feel?
+Right now.
+S: Fine.
+B: Breathing ok?
+S: Yes.
+B: Cold?
+S: No.
+B: Okay, then.
+Everything's great.
+Let's keep going, hmmmmmn?

-I should go get my robe.
+S:I should go get my robe.
 And socks!
 I’m going to need some warm socks so can we go back, because my feet get really ...
+S: It’s Thursday, isn’t it?
+I never could get the hang of Thursdays.
 B:Tell me a joke.
 S:what?!
 B:Don’t you know any jokes?